THLiu55/Movie-Rating-System/README.md

 Moreover, we embrace a modern approach to software architecture by implementing a separation between the front-end and back-end through REST APIs.
 This enables us to achieve greater modularity, scalability, and maintainability, fostering a robust and adaptable system capable of meeting the evolving needs of our users.

-For more details about each service and architecture discussions, please read our report: <path to report>
+For more details about each service and architecture discussions, please read our report in folder `docs`

 ### Quick Start

-Here is the demo video: <path to video>
+Here is the demo video: <a>https://drive.google.com/file/d/1fMrN7aYAmMLYK7ZnsuOBh7sxhD4Je666/view?usp=sharing</a>

 <hr>